 - As noted by Microsoft, Windows needs .NET v3.5 SP1 and .NET v4.x enabled/installed before installation.
+These are usually enabled by default.

 - Browse to Microsoft's download page for SQL Server 2012 Express, Service Pack 3: